Transfer to a post-primary school

 For information about post-primary schools, go to:

 You can find out:

 - how many places are available at each school

 - admissions criteria each school uses if the school receives more applications than places it has available

-This form is used to apply for your child’s place at a post-primary school.
+The online application is used to apply for your child’s place at a post-primary school.